-1. A word or phrase not yet accepted into a major centralized dictionary. (i.e. Webster’s, Oxford, etc.)

 In 2016 Werba’s interest in blockchain tech grew more serious as he started to envision a new path for the dictionary while cutting his teeth on two large-scale blockchain projects.
 In early 2017 he accepted an invitation to work on the Musicoin Project (Musicoin.org), starting as a Growth Hacker and later appointed CMO.
 Musicoin became the first operational streaming platform on the blockchain, and developed its own stable cryptocurrency ($MUSIC) now traded on the exchanges.

-Early in the Summer of 2017, Werba branched off with other members of the Musicoin Team to create a new platform that explored all aspects of the global music economy, expanding on what was already built at Musicoin.
-The new project co-founded by Werba was called Musiconomi, and it was accepted by blockchain VC firm CoFound.it (CFI) to be their second featured project.
-After reaching their hard cap funding goal at the end of August 2017, Musiconomi (MCI) began its platform development as Werba moved away from daily operations in September to lead a series of groundbreaking new blockchain projects starting with the NEW Ewoth Dictionary.
+Early in the Summer of 2017, Werba branched off with other members of the Musicoin Team to create a new startup that explored all aspects of the global music economy, expanding on what was already built at Musicoin.
+The new startup was called Musiconomi, and it was accepted by blockchain VC firm CoFound.it (CFI) to be their second featured project.
+After reaching the hard cap funding goal at the end of August 2017, Musiconomi (MCI) began its platform development as Werba left operations in September to start advising on a series of groundbreaking new blockchain projects and start development of the NEW Ewoth Dictionary.

 The Decentralized Exchange (DEX)

 Centralized exchanges (CEX) have grown increasingly unstable.
 They have become susceptible to jurisdictional manipulation and over-regulation which is leaving traders uneasy about the security of their assets.
 A global shift is happening in this regard.
-Decentralized exchanges are proving to be the future in many key respects, and the gold standard that is rising like a phoenix from the ashes is the Bitshares DEX.
+Decentralized exchanges are proving to be the future in many key respects, and the gold standard that has risen like a phoenix from the ashes is the Bitshares DEX.

 Bitshares is the brainchild of Dan Larimer (Steemit, EOS).
 It was founded a few years ago as a decentralized autonomous company (DAC), which means no one person owns Bitshares and it is not based in any one country.
 Larimer was ahead of his time with his vision, and the education, marketing, and user adoption is finally gaining traction.